dreamcatcher-tech/network/Inbox/2024-06-27 0944 email connector.md

 Linked to the dns service so you can purchase or rent subdomains.

 Automated spam trackdown processes, with filing of complaints.

+May need a throttling component that updates a shared counter and can reserve some capacity, so that we don't get throttled.
+Or, just employ backoff so it just goes as fast as we can before getting throttled and it just dials up and down.